 The National Curriculum for mathematics aims to ensure that all children:

 An overview of the White Rose scheme for each Year Group is detailed below; this scheme is supplemented through the use of a variety of resources, and additionally, to reinforce Times Tables fluency we subscribe to Times Tables Rockstars, primarily for KS2 children.
 For younger pupils, with a focus on addition and subtraction, we also subscribe to the sister site Numbots (see links for websites).
-For Our Calculation Policy which underpins our teaching of mathematics – see the separate tab.
+For Our Calculation Policy - which underpins our teaching of mathematics – see the separate tab.
 In addition we have links to the Trust’s Maths Advisor’s calculation videos as well as NCETM’s lesson and calculation videos.

-To assess our children’s learning against our curriculum we undertake PUMA (Rising Stars) assessments on a termly basis in addition to regular teacher assessment in the classroom.
+To assess our children’s learning against our curriculum we undertake PiXL assessments for Years 2-6 on a termly basis in addition to regular teacher assessment in the classroom.
 SATs are national tests that children take twice during their primary school life: Firstly, at the end of Key Stage 1 (KS1) in Year 2, and then secondly, at the end of Key Stage 2 (KS2) in Year 6.
-These standardised tests are known as End of Key Stage Tests and Assessments, but most commonly known as SATs.
-In 2019/ 2020 the government plans to introduce the Multiplication Tables Check to test children’s knowledge of their tables at the end of Year 4.
+Additionally children are expected to take the Multiplication Tables Check to test their knowledge of times tables at the end of Year 4.